-- 27. On 18 June 2018, the Claimant informed the CAS Court Office that it preferred for a hearing to be held in this matter.
-The Respondents did not express their position on the question of a hearing within the given deadline. - 28.
-On 13 July 2018, the CAS Court Office informed the Parties that the Sole Arbitrator had decided to hold a hearing in this matter, which could be held in Lausanne on 15 August 2018 and that participation via Skype may be, upon request, in particular by the Second Respondent, allowed by the Sole Arbitrator. - 29.
-On 26 July 2018, the CAS Court Office informed the Parties that given the availability of the Claimant and the Second Respondent, a hearing would be held on Wednesday 15 August 2018 at 9.30am (CET) at the CAS Court Office in Lausanne, Switzerland, and that the Second Respondent's request to attend the hearing via Skype was granted. - 30.
-On 6 August 2018, on behalf of the Sole Arbitrator, the CAS Court Office issued an Order of Procedure that was sent to the Parties.
-It was signed by the Claimant on 10 August 2018.
-None of the Respondents signed said Order of Procedure. - 31.
+- On 30 May 2018, the CAS Court Office, pursuant to Article R54 of the Code, informed the 26.
+Parties that the arbitral panel appointed to hear the present case was constituted by: Mr. Jacques Radoux, Legal Secretary to the European Court of Justice in Luxembourg. - On 31 May 2018, the counsels to the Second Respondent informed the CAS Court Office 27. that they would no longer represent the Second Respondent. - 28.
+On 18 June 2018, the Second Respondent sent an email to the CAS Court Office which was considered to be the Athletes Answer.
+The First Respondent did not submit an Answer within the given deadline. - 29.
+On 5 July 2018, the CAS Court Office, inter alia, invited the Parties to state, before 11 July 2018, whether they preferred a hearing to be held in this matter or for the Sole Arbitrator to issue an award based solely on the Parties' written submissions. - 30.
+On 11 July 2018, the Claimant informed the CAS Court Office that it preferred for a hearing to be held in this matter.
+The Respondents did not express their position on the question of a hearing within the given deadline. - 31.
+On 13 July 2018, the CAS Court Office informed the Parties that the Sole Arbitrator had decided to hold a hearing in this matter, which could be held in Lausanne on 15 August 2018 and that participation via Skype may be, upon request, in particular by the Second Respondent, allowed by the Sole Arbitrator. - On 10 August 2018, the CAS Court Office informed the Parties that given the availability of 32. the Claimant and the Second Respondent, a hearing would be held on Wednesday 15 August 2018 at 10.30am (CET) at the CAS Court Office in Lausanne, Switzerland, and that the Second Respondent's request to attend the hearing via Skype was granted. - On 6 August 2018, on behalf of the Sole Arbitrator, the CAS Court Office issued an Order 33. of Procedure that was sent to the Parties.
+It was signed by the Claimant on 10 August 2018 and by the Second Respondent on 13 August 2018.
+The First Respondent did not reply to the CAS Court Office's letter. - 34.
 On 15 August 2018, a hearing took place at the CAS Court Office.
 The Sole Arbitrator was assisted by Mrs. Andrea Zimmermann, Counsel to the CAS, and joined by the following participants: